checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 ---
-title: How to Integrate Vercel with Checkly?
-Step-by-Step Guide
+title: Integrating Vercel with Checkly
-displayTitle: Vercel
+navTitle: Vercel
 description: >-
   Integrate Checkly with Vercel for app development and deployment to benefit from automated browser checks and production deployment testing.
 weight: 7